 Currently, suspected cases of human Anthrax in Jordan are rarely sent for laboratory testing as the diagnostic capacity is not existent.
 Suspected cases of animal Anthrax are only tested by nonrapid and non-characterizing culture test.
-Through this project, EMPHNET aims at strengthening the diagnostic capabilities for Anthrax that could be a threat to humans and animals or used as bioweapons while also increasing biosecurity and biosafety awareness public on preventing the spread of Brucellosis.
-In addition to the capacity building activities, GHD developed a follow up mechanism with Iradi focal point to ensure proper implementation of the circulated Standard awareness for Jordanian laboratory staff.
+Through this project, EMPHNET aims at strengthening the diagnostic capabilities for Anthrax that could be a threat to humans and animals or used as bioweapons while also increasing biosecurity and biosafety awareness for Jordanian laboratory staff.
 Under this project, a laboratory assessment was performed, specialized and general laboratory supplies were provided, biosafety/biosecurity training was conducted, and the disease diagnostics tools for Anthrax were upgraded.